 - A. States or local units of government may use project income funds from seized and forfeiture assets as match when assets are adjudicated by a State Court, in accordance with state laws.
-In addition, state and local units of government may use cash received under the equitable sharing program for the non-Federal portion (match) of project costs, as provided for in the guidelines established by the DOJ Asset Forfeiture Office, when the assets are adjudicated by a Federal Court. - B. Project income resulting from forfeitures obtained as a result of activities of the grant and adjudicated to the subgrantee must be used for any purpose that furthers the objectives of the legislation under which the grant was made.
-GMB prior approval is required for all expenditures made with this program income.

-- C. Amounts received from asset seizures and forfeitures are considered earned when the property has been adjudicated on the benefit of the plaintiff (i.e., law enforcement entity) and should be reported at the time of the adjudication, or court award, regardless of date of seizure. - D. Project income resulting from forfeitures obtained as a result of activities of the grant and adjudicated to the subgrantee must be used within the 12-month grant period in which the funds were adjudicated. - E. Subgrantees may request up to a one-year extension through a grant adjustment notice for large forfeiture awards or forfeitures adjudicated near the end of the 12-month grant period.
+In addition, state and local units of government may use cash received under the equitable sharing program for the non-Federal portion (match) of project costs, as provided for in the guidelines established by the DOJ Asset Forfeiture Office, when the assets are adjudicated by a Federal Court. - B. Project income resulting from forfeitures obtained as a result of grant activities and adjudicated to the subgrantee must be used for any purpose that furthers the objectives of the legislation under which the grant was made.
+GMB prior approval is required for all expenditures made with this program income. - C. Amounts received from asset seizures and forfeitures are considered earned when the property has been adjudicated on the benefit of the plaintiff (i.e., law enforcement entity) and should be reported at the time of adjudication, or court award, regardless of date of seizure. - D. Project income resulting from forfeitures obtained as a result of grant activities and adjudicated to the subgrantee must be used within the 12-month grant period in which the funds were adjudicated.
+If subgrantee receives a forfeiture award of \$10,000 or more in the fourth quarter of the grant, subgrantee may request one (1) additional quarter to expend these funds through a grant adjustment notice (GAN).
+Specific GAN terms will be established at GMB's discretion.